purepass/purepass-cli/README.md

 purepass is a pure function, the resulting password will always be the same if the same arguments are passed in.

 ## Additional arguments
-`--maxPasswordLength` can be supplied for websites like paypal that have a character cap of 20.
+`--maxPasswordLength` is a string that can be supplied for websites like paypal that have a character cap of 20.
 The short alias for this command is `-m`.

-`--specialCharacter` can be a string supplied to substitute the special character at index 2 in the resulting string with a different character than `#`.
+`--specialCharacter` is a string that can be a string supplied to substitute the special character at index 2 in the resulting string with a different character than `#`.
 The short alias for this command is `-c`.

 `--copyToClipboard` is a boolean option that uses [clipboardy](https://npmjs.com/clipboardy) to copy the resulting password to the clipboard.
 The short alias for this command is `-p`.

+`--quiet` is a boolean option that suppresses outputting your password to the console, and _only_ uses [clipboardy](https://npmjs.com/clipboardy) to copy the resulting password to the clipboard.
+The short alias for this command is `-q`.

+Note: It is redundant (but harmless) to  use `copyToClipboard` when in `quiet` mode

 I will write a reference document about the algorythm, but it is very simple, and for those interested you can probably find all you need in the source code for this org.